swisstxt/onduty/README.md

 ## TODO

-This is an beta - some polishing todo:
+This is a beta release - lots of polishing todo...
   * cli
     * triggering alerts and escalation
   * authentication